neon-commits01/financial-intelligence-system/README.md

 | FinBERT — zero-shot | 88.10% | 87.23% |
 | Fine-tuned FinBERT (V2) | **88.94%** | **88.31%** |

-Fine-tuned FinBERT is the strongest model in this experiment.

-Compared with the TF-IDF baseline, V2 improved:
+Compared with the TF-IDF baseline, the fine-tuned FinBERT model improved:

 - Accuracy by **14.53 percentage points**
 - Macro-F1 by **17.54 percentage points**